2019 European Modern Pentathlon Championships

-The 2019 European Modern Pentathlon Championships was held in Bath, Great Britain from 6 to 11 August 2019.
+The 2019 European Modern Pentathlon Championships was held in Bath, England from 6 to 11 August 2019.
 The event was to be the 27th edition of the competition, and the third held in Great Britain.

 The event was a direct qualification event for the 2020 Summer Olympics, with the eight highest finishers in the men's and women's individual events gaining quota places for their National Olympic Committee at the 2020 Games.